tips & advice for the 2nd photographer at weddings

 Anticipate where to be and how to position yourself.
 This photo is from a wedding that I second-shot with my friend, Monika Broz, who was the main photographer.
 I was waiting at the far end as the couple swept down the aisle.
 A good position to get a more panoramic view of the couple’s exit, with guests looking on … and taking photographs.

 This is an important point for me.
 As the 2nd shooter, you have to take your cue from the main photographer’s behavior, regardless of your own style.
-Make sure you ask the main how they like to work.
-Some like it when the second participates and comes up with their own ideas and some prefer them to stay quiet and not interact much with the couple.
+Make sure you ask the main photographer how they like to work.
+Some like it when the second shooter participates and comes up with their own ideas; others prefer the 2nd shooters to stay quiet and not interact much with the couple.

 A few examples from my own and from others’ experience: